zzh8829/RevOctane/README.md

 Detail
 ======
 Octane Engine is used in Disney Infinity and other Disney games.

 This project is intended to render/animate models used in Octane games.

+This program can rander static Octane model successfully most of time

+Still researching on animation format

 Disclaimer